devforth/painterro/README.md

 [GitHub](https://github.com/ivictbor/painterro) | [npm](https://www.npmjs.com/package/painterro)

 Painterro is singlefile JavaScript paint component which allows to edit images directly in browser.
-It can be easily integrated into your website or blog by including only one `painterro.js` file and calling init code.
+It can be easily integrated into your website or blog by including only one js file and calling init code.

 With Painterro you can:
 - Paste image from clipboard (for example screenshot)